-Send the completed application and documents to the attention of Sandra Jamison to: email@example.com
+Complete the application and documents and send to the attention of Sandra Jamison: email@example.com

-- We require actual proof that you are currently enrolled in at least six (6) units at a two year college, trade school, four year college, or graduate school;
+- Current enrollment is required in at least six (6) units at a two-year college, trade school, four-year college, or graduate school;

-- We require government identification to verify that you are at least 18 years of age.
-This is required to make sure you have the legal ability to share your publishing rights.
+- We need government identification to verify that you are at least 18 years of age.
+Your ID is required to make sure you have the legal ability to share your publishing rights.
 We are not partial to an age group; and

 - You must provide an official transcript establishing a minimum 2.3 college G.P.A.
-If you have not completed college classes, you must provide a transcript establishing a minimum 2.5 high school G.P.A.
+If you have not completed college classes, you must submit a transcript establishing a minimum 2.5 high school G.P.A.